Discover Seasonal Flavours Rooted in the Land at Errington's Barn

 farm tours

-Explore the farm on a guided tour, where you’ll meet our goats, sheep, and pigs, visit the cheesemaking rooms and cellars, and learn about our sustainable farming practices.
+Explore the farm on a guided tour, where you’ll meet our goats, sheep, and pigs, view the cheesemaking rooms and cellars, and learn about our sustainable farming practices.
 Follow your tour with lunch at the Barn Kitchen or a cheese tasting experience to complete your visit.
 We also host regular events throughout the year, so there’s always something new to enjoy.

 Yellow flowers in the foreground with a rustic building, a fence, and people in the background under a blue sky with scattered clouds.